 Bow Valley Regional Housing (BVRH) is a Housing Management Body (HMB) for the Government of Alberta.
-The Provincial Government created HMBs to serve as operators and administrators of provincially owned social housing facilities.
-The Province owns a large portfolio of these facilities through the Alberta Social Housing Corporation (ASHC), serving many needy and vulnerable Albertans.
-Each HMB is self-governing under the Alberta Housing Act, managing the ASHC assets in a particular region.
-Each region is comprised of multiple municipalities, improvement districts, etc. HMBs may operate other kinds of housing and may own buildings that house accommodation programs.
+Alberta’s HMBs were created to operate and administer provincially owned social housing facilities and programming.
+The Province holds an extensive portfolio of these facilities through the Alberta Social Housing Corporation (ASHC), serving many needy and vulnerable Albertans.
+Each HMB is self-governing under the Alberta Housing Act, managing the ASHC assets in their particular region.
+Each region is comprised of multiple municipalities, improvement districts, etc. HMBs may also operate other kinds of housing and may own buildings that house accommodation programs.

 Every municipality in Alberta is a contributing member of their regional HMB.
 They are required to have at least one appointee on the governing board, which is responsible for acting in the best interests of the HMB.
 The board must consider the needs of each contributing municipality in its governance of the HMB.

-HMB operations are funded through various means.
-Tenants pay rent and/or lodge fees, however since these are set at affordable rates the revenues cannot cover the costs of operations.
+HMB operations are supported through various means.
+Tenants pay rent and/or lodge fees, but since these are set at very affordable rates, the revenues cannot cover the costs of operations.
 Seniors Lodge deficits are funded through municipal ratepayer requisitions and provincial grants.
 Social Housing deficits (including independent seniors housing and community housing) are funded by Alberta Seniors and Housing.